corsairmarks/ecumenopolis_trade/mod/README.md

     * Allow Commercial Arcologies on empire any capital that is also an ecumenopolis
     * Move bonus trade value generated in concert with starbase modules, etc from each district to the colony designation - it was a bit too strong for each district to generate loads of trade value regardless of employment
 * 2.3.0 Add Russian localisation
+* 2.4.0 Further ecumenopolis refinements
-* 2.3.1 Tweak colony automation
+    * Tweak colony automation
+    * Alter the basic "Ecumenopolis" colony designation to provide different bonuses

 ## Source Code